ideacrew/edi_gateway/README.md

 ## Installing Dependencies

 This applications depends on gems from private repositories.
-Before running `bundle` you must have a Personal Access Token (PAT) with .
+Before running `bundle` you must have a Personal Access Token (PAT) with `admin:org, repo` permissions.
 The PAT must be stored in the environment variable `BUNDLE_GITHUB__COM`.